 If so provided in the call fiche, it is possible to claim subsistence and accommodation costs (related to travel as part of the implementation of a project) on the basis of flat rates.
 These rates, which do not cover travel costs, are in the form of a daily allowance for every country.
 The use of these rates is optional, but you may wish to use them when calculating your proposal budget.
-The rates, and the detailed rules for their use, can be found on CORDIS (http://cordis.europa.eu/fp7/find-doc_en.html) and on the Participant Portal (http://ec.europa.eu/research/participants/portal/home).
+The rates and the detailed rules for their use, can be found on the Participant Portal (http://ec.europa.eu/research/participants/portal/).